 Looking at a family holiday in Dubai?
-After ideas what to do in Abu Dhabi?
-Seeking to explore the United Arab Emirates beyond the big cities?
-Here’s what you’ve been searching for
+After ideas about what to do in Abu Dhabi?

-You’ve asked for it – you’ve got it!
-This is an absolutely bumper post, gathered with a little help from some UAE blogging mums to bring you our ultimate list of well over 100 places across the seven Emirates of the UAE to take your kids – from the obvious to the slightly obscure and links to any tips we have to make your journey as pleasant as possible.
+With 10+ years experience living in the UAE with kids, and a little help from some local blogging mums, this is your ultimate guide to well over 100 places across the seven Emirates of the UAE to take your kids – from the obvious to the slightly obscure and links to any tips we have to make your journey as pleasant as possible.

 Ajman Museum | Al Neseem Nature Reserve | Al Zorah Nature Reserve | Corniche | Dhow Building Yard | Fish Market